Lufthansa CEO optimistic on demand, eyes Italy opportunities

-CANCUN, Mexico Demand for Lufthansa (LHAG.DE) flights is better than expected this year, with traffic from the United States and Asia developing well, the carrier's chief executive said on Monday.
+CANCUN, Mexico (Reuters) - Demand for Lufthansa (LHAG.DE) flights is better than expected this year, with traffic from the United States and Asia developing well, the carrier's chief executive said on Monday.

 Lufthansa will also look at any opportunities that arise in Italy depending on what happens with stricken carrier Alitalia, though it has no plans to buy the Italian airline, Carsten Spohr told journalists on the sidelines of an airline industry meeting in Mexico.